How Ariel Winter Navigated Her Especially Rocky Transition Away From Child Stardom

 But the clapbacks are mainly just for a fun, not because she has some lingering angst to work out.

 Because it's hard to feel too down when everything is going so right.
-In November, the Campbell Hall grad, who also enjoyed a three-year romance with high school sweetheart Laurent Claude Gaudette, marked her second anniversary with Levi Meaden, the Aftermath actor, 31, she boldly made a move on after a friend introduced them at a 2016 Emmy party.
+Single for the first time in her adult life, following three-year romances with high school sweetheart Laurent Claude Gaudette and actor Levi Meaden, the Campbell Hall grad is enjoying herself, recently spotted out with 24-year-old actor Luke Benward.

-"I was like, oh my God, I've never seen this guy before," she told The Hollywood Reporter.
-"I stuck my hand out aggressively and put my number in his phone before the end of the night."
+And that's not her only new beginning.
+With Modern Family set to wrap its 11-season run, the actress, who put her studies at UCLA on hold to focus on her career, is eyeing new opportunities.

-She didn't know at the time he'd become the peanut butter to her cheese, the nicknames they've immortalized in matching tattoos because, as Meaden puts it, "She says, 'It's a messed-up sandwich that works.'"
-But she was almost certain he'd factor largely into her life.
-"It was like I met him, and I thought to myself, 'I don't know what it is, but there's something about him that's so interesting and maybe it will be nothing and maybe it will be something.
-But there's something here,'" she shared with ET.
-"It turns out, it was a big something."
+"It's pretty insane that I've basically spent half of my life on the show, but it really has been an amazing experience for me," she shared on Good Morning America in September.
+"I work with amazing people, and I honestly am so grateful for everything I've done and all the people I've met.
+They're basically a family I grew up with—the crew, the cast, everybody—so it is crazy to be doing something for that long because most shows don't go that long, and we are so beyond lucky that we have."

-Though she put her studies at UCLA on hold to focus on a still-flourishing acting career, returning to complete a degree in politics or pre-law is part of the longterm plan, as is the eventual creation of a charity that helps abused children and those dealing with mental illnesses.
+Staring at a clean slate, she's definitely interested in expanding her film resume.
+"I have always loved the idea of doing movies—and I've done a couple—but I'd like to do more and play different characters," she said on GMA.
+"With movies it's a shorter span of time that you're doing something, so you get to play many different characters all the time...and I think that's really cool."

-"The reason I'm going to college is because I do want knowledge in another field," she told THR.
-"College isn't the college experience for me.
-I'm not going to be in a sorority, I'm not going to network, I'm not even really going to make my lifelong friends.
-I've had the career experience.
-I've had the experience of taking care of myself.
-I'm going to college because I genuinely want to learn."
+But she also knows how rewarding the right television series can be.
+"If an amazing show came along and I was lucky enough to be picked for it, I would be very grateful," she said.
+"There's nothing that I would really say no to if it was a great opportunity."

-After all, she's shown she's pretty good at mastering the lessons of life.
+After all, she's shown she's pretty good at mastering whatever comes her way.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.